-Relative to Texas, our data show that Cypress's latest annual appreciation rate is lower than 80% of the other cities and towns in Texas.
+Relative to Texas, our data show that Cypress's latest annual appreciation rate is higher than 70% of the other cities and towns in Texas.

 One very important thing to keep in mind is that these are average appreciation rates for the town.
 Individual neighborhoods within Cypress differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Cypress - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Cypress real estate investment or home purchase decisions.

 |$364,001 - $486,000||17.7|

 |$243,001 - $364,000||28.6|

 |$121,001 - $243,000||35.3|

 |Value Relative to Nation||Value Relative to State|

 |Time Period||Total Appreciation||Avg.
 Annual Rate||